 If you work in a skilled job, you may be able to apply to live permanently in Canada using Express Entry.
 The first step would be to again visit the Government of Canada website and answer a few questions to find out if you are able to apply.
 If you are successful in this first step you will be put into a pool of candidates and possibly invited to apply for immigration.
-Find the questionnaire here, good luck.
+Find the questionnaire here.

 Working in Canada

 There are many career paths available for you if you are a skilled worker and are willing to work hard (don’t expect an hour off for lunch!)
-Canada is looking for educated people to relocate there, and after completion of studies 93% of graduates find a job in their chosen field of study.
+Canada is looking for educated people to relocate there, and after completion of studies, 93% of graduates find a job in their chosen field of study.

 There are a variety of roles that are in demand, ranging from general labourer and truck driver to more administrative jobs such as Human Resource manager or project manager, meaning that there is invariably something for everyone.
-Tech jobs are in very high demand as well, and Web Developer is amongst the most sought-after professional that is required, as well as jobs in the video game industry.
+Tech jobs are in very high demand as well, and Web Developer is amongst the most sought-after professional jobs that are required, as well as jobs in the video game industry.